-A website that only tells potential customers how wonderful you and your products/service are may look like it’s promoting you in the best possible light and to some extent that’s true, no one will buy from you if you don’t big up yourself to some extent, but you need to recognise that you’re entering into a partnership and the other person – your client – needs to get something back too.
+A website that only tells potential customers how wonderful you and your products/service are may look like it’s promoting you in the best possible light – and to some extent it is because no one will buy from you if you don’t big up yourself to some extent – BUT you need to recognise that you’re entering into a partnership and the other person in that relationship, your client, needs to get something back too.

 We sell great windows

 So … for example, you make windows and your website tells your customer “we make the best windows on the market, they reach the highest standards of safety and energy efficiency and they look good too”, which is perfectly reasonable, it tells your customer about your windows – but so what.

 Tell your customer “ We will provide you with the best windows on the market.
 You will have the most energy efficient product available – so saving you money on your bills and keeping you warm.
 We make our products to the highest safety standards so you can be sure that you and your family will be safe.”